Al-Tabaeen school attack: Israeli response

-The IDF confirmed reports that its Air Force targeted the school.
-They claimed that the school "contained 31 Hamas and PIJ terrorists" and was being used as a "Hamas headquarters" based on intelligence from the IDF, the Southern Command, and the Shin Bet.
-According to The Guardian, the IDF had made similar claims about the other 21 schools it had recently targeted but had not provided evidence.
-The IDF also accused an Al Jazeera journalist of covering up Hamas activity in the targeted school, a claim which Al Jazeera condemned.
+The IDF confirmed reports that its Air Force targeted "31 Hamas and PIJ terrorists" and that based on intelligence from the IDF, the Southern Command, and the Shin Bet the place was being used as a "Hamas headquarters".
+According to The Guardian, the IDF had made similar reports about the other 21 schools it had recently targeted but had not provided evidence.
+The IDF also accused an Al Jazeera journalist of covering up Hamas activity in the targeted school, which Al Jazeera condemned.
+David Mencer, a spokesperson for the office of Prime Minister of Israel, Benjamin Netanyahu, said Israeli footage showed there were no civilians in the area at the time of the strike, that precisely calibrated munitions were used to avoid civilian casualties, and that Hamas were responsible for any civilian deaths.

 The IDF stated that it was aware that the school was a shelter for Gazan refugees.
 It made no claim that either gunfire or rockets had been fired from the school.
 It did not claim that a warning alert had been given to the refugees in the school.
-It did claim that they had taken "many steps" to lower the likelihood of harm to civilians such as using precision weapons, intelligence, and "contractual measures".
+It did say that they had taken "many steps" to lower the likelihood of harm to civilians such as using precision weapons, intelligence, and "contractual measures".
 They asserted that Hamas deliberately set up one of their military headquarters in the school in order to use civilians as "a human shield for terrorist activity", accusing Hamas of "systematically violat[ing] international law".
 Additionally the IDF stated that the use of three precise munitions, that can't create the damage reported by the Hamas, and provided aerial photos from before and after the attack to assert that no severe damage was caused.